Acceleration of Convergence of Some Infinite Sequences $\boldsymbol{\{A_n\}}$ Whose Asymptotic Expansions Involve Fractional Powers of $\boldsymbol{n}$ via the $\tilde{d}^{(m)}$ transformation: Introduction

 We note that to apply the modified $\Delta^2$-process, the generalized $\rho$-algorithm, and the generalized Neville table, we need to know $\gamma$ in \eqref{eqzx2}.
 This is not the case when applying the iterated transformation of Lubkin, the $\theta$-algorithm, the $d^{(m)}$ transformation, and the $\tilde{d}^{(m)}$ transformation.

+Before proceeding further, we would like to emphasize that the $\tilde{d}^{(m)}$ transformation can be formulated such that it will be applicable without any modification and with success to {\em all} infinite series $\sum^\infty_{n=1}a_n$ where $\{a_n\}\in\tilde{\bf b}^{(m)}$, with {\em arbitrary} $s$, $Q(n)$, and $\gamma$, which do {\em not} have to be known.
+This is a very important feature of the $\tilde{d}^{(m)}$ transformation and of this work.

-Finally, we mention that the works \cite{Sablonniere:1992:ABI} and \cite{VanTuyl:1994:ACF} deal only with the convergence issue of the transformations discussed in them; they do not consider the important issue of numerical stability when using finite-precision (floating-point) arithmetic.
-In our treatment of the $\tilde{d}^{(m)}$ transformation in this work, we emphasize this issue and devise reliable procedures for monitoring the numerical stability of the approximations produced at the time the latter are being computed, and practically at no additional cost.
-This is an important feature of this work.
+Finally, we mention that the works \cite{Sablonniere:1992:ABI} and \cite{VanTuyl:1994:ACF} deal only with the convergence issue of the transformations discussed in them; they do not consider the important issue of numerical stability when using floating-point (finite-precision) arithmetic.\footnote{Note that most of the methods mentioned above suffer from lack of numerical stability when applied to infinite series $\sum^\infty_{n=1}a_n$ with $a_n$ behaving as in \eqref{eqzx2}.
+In addition, there is no reliable way to assess the floating-point accuracies of the approximations they produce.} In our treatment of the $\tilde{d}^{(m)}$ transformation in Section \ref{se3} of this work, we emphasize this issue as follows: (i)\,we devise reliable zero-cost procedures for monitoring the numerical stability and predicting the maximum accuracy of the approximations produced at the time these are being computed and (ii)\,we overcome numerical instabilities by applying the $\tilde{d}^{(m)}$ transformation to properly sampled subsequences of the sequences $\{A_n\}$ of partial sums $A_n=\sum^n_{k=1}a_k$ via {\em arithmetic progression sampling (APS)} or {\em geometric progression sampling (GPS)}--- two automatic sampling procedures originally proposed in Ford and Sidi \cite{Ford:1987:AGR}---that have been shown to be very effective.
+These are two additional important features of this work that differentiate it from all previous works.